soklet/soklet/README.md

 ### Code Sample

 Here we demonstrate building and running a single-file Soklet application with nothing but the [soklet-2.0.0.jar](https://repo1.maven.org/maven2/com/soklet/soklet/2.0.0/soklet-2.0.0.jar) and the JDK.
-There are no other libraries or frameworks, no Servlet container, no Maven or Gradle build process, no special setup required.
+There are no other libraries or frameworks, no Servlet container, no Maven or Gradle build process - no special setup is required.

 While a real production system will have more moving parts, this demonstrates that you _can_ build server software without ceremony or dependencies.